-Other HCPS prekindergarten programs include:
+Other HCPS pre-k programs include:

-Learning Together preschool is a program for 3 and 4 year old children with and without disabilities.
+Learning Together preschool is a program for 3- and 4-year-old children with and without disabilities.
 Children with disabilities are placed in the program via IEP team decision.
 Children without disabilities apply to be part of the program.
 Application and information can be found on hcps.org.
 Learning Together is a half day program.
 Children attend either AM/PM Tuesday Thursday or Monday/Wednesday/Friday.
-We have sites at EDES, HWES, NBES, YBES, HDES, MVES.
+We have sites at Edgewood, Homestead/Wakefield, North Bend, Youth's Benefit, Havre de Grace, and Meadowvale elementary schools.

-Early Learners preschool is a program for 3- and 4-year-old students with disabilities who need a low student to teacher ratio and are working on learner readiness, functional communication and require significant behavioral supports.
+Early Learners preschool is a program for 3- and 4-year-old students with disabilities who need a low student to teacher ratio and are working on learner readiness, functional communication, and require significant behavioral supports.
 Children attend half day PM/AM Monday through Thursday.
 Fridays are reserved for home visits and parent meetings.